You might have heard that Pinterest can be a fantastic way to drive traffic to your blog.

 And here’s the best part: Canva PRO also comes with a content planner, so you can directly publish or schedule your posts on Pinterest.

 Also, keep in mind that vertical pins tend to perform better on Pinterest.

 So, it’s a good idea to make sure your pins are in a vertical format.

 2. Use Catchy Pin Titles

-You’ll see some catchy pin with attention-grabbing titles or the titles that include numbers such as “5 Free Online Logo Maker Sites for non-Designers” so it will tend you to click.
+When deciding which pin to click on, consider why you would choose it.
+Catchy pins with attention-grabbing titles, or titles that include numbers such as “5 Free Online Logo Maker Sites for non-Designers,” are more likely to attract your attention and make you click.